fritl/nvim-config/README.md

 ```
 >[!NOTE]
 > The script is only compatible with pacman (arch linux) and apt (debian based distros)
+>[!NOTE]
+>node, npm and a clipboard manager won't be installed by this script.
+Install [NodeJS + npm](https://nodejs.org/en/download).
+For clipboard manager I recommend wl-clipboard if you are on wayland.
+Search for another clipboard manager if you are on x11.
+>The script also won't install a nerd font.
+I recommend [JetBrainsMono Nerd Font](https://www.programmingfonts.org/#jetbrainsmono).
+But feel free to choose any [Nerdfont](https://www.nerdfonts.com/)
 ### Prerequisites

 **Important dependencies** Things that neovim won't work at all without